 The travel from Trujillo to Tumbes is at a distance of 475 mi (764 km) and it takes about 11 hours on the highway.
 The transportation company Oltursa covers this route, providing bus tickets at the low-cost of s/.
 60 and s/.
 70. The buses leave from the terminal of Av.
 Del Ejército in the central area of Trujillo city at 8:00 p.m., destination to the terminal of Av.
 Tumbes, main road of the central area of Tumbes.
 The climate in Tumbes is humid and semi-warm, tropical and with temperatures that average 80 °F (27 °C).
-If you are also looking for return checkout, please ensure to check Tumbes to Trujillo Bus.

 Trujillo was founded in 1534 by Diego de Almagro, under the name “Villa of Truxillo”.
 With the passing of time Trujillo would consolidate as one of the most important cities of the Peruvian viceroyalty, for being an administrative and commercial center, essential for the colonial system.
 During the independence period, Trujillo had a relevant role on Peru’s Independence, what gave the surname of “Ciudad Benemérita y Fidelísima a la Patria” (“Meritorious city and Faithful to the Homeland”).
 Besides that, it was the first city to break free from Spain.
 During the 19th century, and later that the Moche and Chicama valleys emerged as settlements of the sugar industry and the economy grew, new residents came to the city; mostly were european immigrants, what contributed to the development of a local esthetic, since the constructions took breathing from the neoclassical style.